-1.4 Power Management-Nap Mode
+2.2 Power Management-Nap Mode

-The 604 provides a power-saving mode, called nap mode, in which all internal processing and bus operation is suspended.
+The 604e provides a power-saving mode, called nap mode, in which all internal processing and bus operation is suspended.
 Software initiates nap mode by setting the MSR[POW] bit.
-After this bit is set, the 604 suspends instruction dispatch and waits for all activity in progress, including active and pending bus transactions, to complete.
+After this bit is set, the 604e suspends instruction dispatch and waits for all activity in progress, including active and pending bus transactions, to complete.
 It then powers down the internal clocks, and indicates nap mode by asserting the HALTED output signal.

-When the 604 is in nap mode, all internal activity stops except for decrementer, time base, and interrupt logic, and the 604 does not snoop bus activity unless the system asserts the RUN input signal.
+When the 604e is in nap mode, all internal activity stops except for decrementer, time base, and interrupt logic, and the 604e does not snoop bus activity unless the system asserts the RUN input signal.
 Asserting the RUN signal causes the HALTED signal to be negated.

-Nap mode is exited (clocks resume and MSR[POW] cleared) when any asynchronous interrupt is detected.
+Nap mode is exited (clocks resume and MSR[POW] cleared) when any asynchronous exception is detected.

-1.5 Performance Monitor
+2.3 Performance Monitor

-The 604 incorporates a performance monitor facility that system designers can use to help bring up, debug, and optimize software performance, especially in multiprocessing systems.
+The 604e incorporates a performance monitor facility that system designers can use to help bring up, debug, and optimize software performance, especially in multiprocessing systems.
 The performance monitor is a software-accessible mechanism that provides detailed information concerning the dispatch, execution, completion, and memory access of PowerPC instructions.

-The performance monitor control register (MMCR0) can be used to specify the conditions for which a performance monitoring interrupt is taken.
-For example, one such condition is associated with one of the counter registers (PMC1 or PMC2) incrementing until the most significant bit indicates a negative value.
+A performance monitor control register (MMCR0 or MMCR1) can be used to specify the conditions for which a performance monitoring interrupt is taken.
+For example, one such condition is associated with one of the counter registers (PMC1-PMC4) incrementing until the most significant bit indicates a negative value.
 Additionally, the sampled instruction address and sampled data address registers (SIA and SDA) are used to hold addresses for instruction and data related to the performance monitoring interrupt.

 Information in this document is provided solely to enable system and software implementers to use PowerPC microprocessors.
-There are no express or implied copyright licenses granted hereunder to design or fabricate PowerPC integrated circuits or integrated circuits based on the information in this document.
+There are no express or implied copyright or patent licenses granted hereunder by Motorola or IBM to design, modify the design of, or fabricate circuits based on the information in this document.

-The PowerPC 604 microprocessor embodies the intellectual property of IBM and of Motorola.
-However, neither party assumes any responsibility or liability as to any aspects of the performance, operation, or other attributes of the microprocessor as marketed by the other party.
-Neither party is to be considered an agent or representative of the other party, and neither has granted any right or authority to the other to assume or create any express or implied obligations on its behalf.
-Information such as errata sheets and data sheets, as well as sales terms and conditions such as prices, schedules, and support, for the microprocessor may vary as between IBM and Motorola.
+The PowerPC 604e microprocessor embodies the intellectual property of Motorola and of IBM.
+However, neither Motorola nor IBM assumes any responsibility or liability as to any aspects of the performance, operation, or other attributes of the microprocessor as marketed by the other party or by any third party.
+Neither Motorola nor IBM is to be considered an agent or representative of the other, and neither has assumed, created, or granted hereby any right or authority to the other, or to any third party, to assume or create any express or implied obligations on its behalf.
+Information such as data sheets, as well as sales terms and conditions such as prices, schedules, and support, for the product may vary as between parties selling the product.
 Accordingly, customers wishing to learn more information about the products as marketed by a given party should contact that party.